annotation/text-fabric/docs/applib/displaysettings.md

     indicates whether node types should be displayed.
     The node type of slot nodes is never displayed.

-baseTypes: string | iterable, optional `None`
-    Node types at the bottom of pretty displays.
-    The default is app dependent, usually the slot type of the corpus.

 colorMap: dict, optional `None`
     Which nodes of a tuple (or list of tuples) will be highlighted.
     If `colorMap` is `None` or missing, all nodes will be highlighted with